A queer Kac-Moody construction: Introduction

 \subsection{Future work}

-The importance of affine Lie (super)algebras to other areas of mathematics and physics cannot be understated, and thus an important problem, which will be addressed in a future work, is an explicit realization of the finite growth qKM algebras described above.
-So far, we have determined that $\q^+(2,2)$ is the $\s\o(3)$-superconformal algebra $K(3,1,0,0)$, but there are 4 others that we do not yet have realizations for: $\q^{-}(2,2)$, and the three $X$-coupled superalgebras in Theorem \ref{theorem_X_coupled}.
-It is very important to understand if these are already known superalgebras or not, and if they are, whether there are further insights that the qKM structure can provide.

-Another important avenue is the study of representation theory of qKM algebras.
-One can ask for descriptions of integrable representations, if there are character formulas, denominator identities, if one can compute the Shapovalov determinant (to extend the work of \cite{G}), and more.
+In addition to finding realizations for the algebras in Theorems \ref{thm intro type X}, we plan to study of representation theory of QKM algebras.
+One can ask for descriptions of integrable representations, character formulas, denominator identities, Shapovalov determinants (to extend the work of \cite{G}), and more.
 In particular we hope that nice identities can be found in the Grothendieck ring of $\h$, such as was begun for $\q(n)$ in \cite{GSS}.